Interrupted Reaching Out Movement

 Interrupted Movement and Family Systems

-• exclusion within the system
+• exclusion from the family

-The Role of the Father and Mother
+The Role of the Mother and Father

 The mother is often associated with: